ericchu94/chat/documentation/BRD.md

 ### Module 4 - User-based Chatting System
 * No longer one large chat room
 * Chat instances are based on the users who are in them and only chats between two or more contacts can be created
+ * Each chat instance can be one of two types: group or one-on-one
+   * Chat instances cannot change from one to another
+    * Chat instances with only two participants upon creation are one-on-one
+    * Chat instances with three or more participants upon creation are group chats
+      * Even if participants leave and the chat ends up with two or less participants, the instance is still considered a group chat
  * Users can be in more than one instance at a time
  * If a chat instance exists between a combination of users, a new instance of the same combination cannot be created
    * Note: Existing instances can be modified to end up with the same combination of users as another existing instance